bglarkin/efficient_intercepts/veg_survey_report.md

 ### Species data must be transformed to long-form to enable filtering

-T code “NV” or “no vegetation” is present and may be treated as a species unless removed or treated differently.
+The code “NV” or “no vegetation” may be treated as a species unless removed or treated differently.
 NV should be removed for species richness calculations, but should be retained for functional group cover calculations.

 In the imported data, many NA values exist in intercept hits 2-4.
 These aren’t coded “NV”.
 These NA values are treated differently depending on